codess-aus/PL-900/Bus_value.md

 You can use a Power Apps canvas app with Al Builder form processing to scan the employee admission paper file.
 You can build a form with Al Builder form processing to extract information from printed documents.
 The model can be integrated with Power Apps canvas apps using the form processor component to take pictures from the admission file.

+You should add the Power Apps app in Teams and create a canvas app inside Teams.
+Using Dataverse for Teams you can create a canvas app from within Microsoft Teams that can be accessed by all members of the team.
+No additional licensing is required to use *Dataverse for Teams* if the user has a relevant Microsoft 365 license such as E3, E5, or F4.

+You can also create a canvas app in Power Apps Studio using Microsoft Lists as the data source.
+Microsoft Lists uses the SharePoint connector.
+No additional licensing is required as SharePoint is standard connector and the license to use SharePoint is seeded from a Microsoft 365 license.

 ## PowerBI
 Build a Dashboard using **Power Bl** by connecting your SharePoint list to Power Bl and analyzing your inventory data. power Bl takes business data and allows you to display it in ways that makes the most sense to users.